base-org/web/apps/base-docs/tutorials/docs/4_account-abstraction-with-particle-network.md

 };
 ```

+This file now exports the `ParticleConnectKit` component, where you input the project keys and configure SDK settings.

+In this example, we load the API keys from the `.env` file, enable social logins through `authWalletConnectors`, set up the `COINBASE` smart account, and restrict the available chains to Base and Base Sepolia.

+Here is a breakdown:

+This `config` object holds the Particle Connect SDK's settings:

+- **projectId, clientKey, appId**: These values are loaded from environment variables (`.env` file).
+- **walletConnectors**: This is an array of connectors representing the onboarding options you want to support within your app, in this case social login features via `authWalletConnectors`.
+- **plugins**: Plugins allow to add extra configuration to the Particle embedded wallet.
+The `aa` plugin is used to set up a smart account.
+- **chains**: The configuration restricts the supported chains to `base` (Base mainnet) and `baseSepolia` (Base Sepolia testnet).

 :::info

-This example provides a minimal version of the ConnectKit.tsx file to help you get started.
+This example provides a minimal version of the `ConnectKit.tsx` file to help you get started.
 For detailed configuration options and full implementation guidelines, refer to the [Particle Network documentation](https://developers.particle.network/api-reference/connect/desktop/web#configuration).
 :::

-To integrate this into your app, wrap your application with the ParticleConnectkit component.
-Here's an example layout.tsx file:
+### Integrate the `ParticleConnectKit` Component in Your App

+With the configuration complete, the next step is to wrap your application with the `ParticleConnectKit` component to provide global access to the Particle Connect SDK.
+Below is an example of how to set this up in your `layout.tsx` file in `src`:

 ```ts
 import { ParticleConnectkit } from '@/connectkit';